 Godox LEDM32 Smartphone Mini Light

 The LEDM32 can get surprisingly bright and clips to the front or back of your smartphone.
 It also features dimmable settings so you can find the perfect amount of light for your shot.
-While it is designed for smartphone use, this LED can be easily clipped onto a camera or tripod in a pinch.
-It is versatile, lightweight, and unobtrusive—an accessory that can always be kept in your bag if you are a spontaneous vlogger.
+While it is designed for smartphone use, this LED can be easily clipped onto a camera, laptop, or tripod in a pinch.
+It is versatile, lightweight, and compact—an accessory that can always be kept in your bag for when you need it.

 Godox Round Mini RGB LED Magnetic Light